Rooms To Go: Rooms To Go Kids

-In 1997, Rooms To Go opened its first Rooms To Go Kids location in Marietta, Georgia, a division which specializes in baby and children's furniture.
+In 1997, Rooms To Go opened its first Rooms To Go Kids location in Marietta, Georgia, a division that specializes in baby and children's furniture.

 Cindy Crawford Home

-Rooms To Go has been partnered with Cindy Crawford for over 10 years.
+Rooms To Go began a design partnership with Cindy Crawford in 2005.
 The Cindy Crawford Home collection focuses on living room, bedroom, and dining room furniture.

 Disney Collection

-Rooms To Go landed Walt Disney's first license to produce kids' bedroom suites featuring Disney characters.
-Rooms To Go's Cinderella, Winnie the Pooh, and Pumpkin Carriage bedrooms were nominated as the most innovative new products launched under the Walt Disney & Co. label in 2005.
+Also in 2005, Rooms To Go landed Disney's first license to produce children's bedroom suites featuring Disney characters.
+Rooms To Go's Cinderella, Winnie the Pooh, and Pumpkin Carriage bedrooms were nominated as the most innovative new products launched that year under the Walt Disney & Co. label.

 NFL Collection

 In the summer of 2008, Rooms To Go rolled out a licensed line of customizable NFL furniture after striking a deal with the National Football League.

 Sofia Vergara Collection

 In March 2013, Rooms To Go announced a partnership with Modern Family star Sofia Vergara.
-On her partnership with Rooms To Go, Vergara has said: "My relationship with Rooms To Go began over 15 years ago when I moved to the United States as a single mother, and furnished my first apartment entirely from their store."
-The Sofia Vergara Collection offers contemporary living room, bedroom, and dining room sets.
+Vergara said: "My relationship with Rooms To Go began over 15 years ago when I moved to the United States as a single mother, and furnished my first apartment entirely from their store."
+The Sofia Vergara Collection includes contemporary living room, bedroom, and dining room sets.